tristanlatr/WPWatcher/README.md

 ### Note about WPScan API token

 Now, you need to register a WPVulDB account and use your API token with WPScan (`--api-token`) in order to show vulnerabilities data and be alerted of vulnerable WordPress or plugin.
 You can get a free API token with 50 daily requests.
-Scanning a site generates a undefined number of requests, it depends on the WPScan arguments and site vulnerability.
+Scanning a site generates a undefined number of requests, it depends on the WPScan arguments, number of plugins and site vulnerability.
 WPScan will fail if you have no API calls in bank anymore.
 If you can't scan all your sites with 50 requests and have no money to put into this, you can create multiple configuration files and schedule scans on several days.

 If you have large number of sites to watch, you'll probably need to separate configs :
 - `wpwatcher.conf`: contains all configurations expect `wp_wites`
-- `wp_sites_1.conf`: contains firsts sites
+- `wp_sites_1.conf`: contains first X sites
 - `wp_sites_2.conf`: contain the rest  ...

 In your crontab, configure script to run at your convenience.
-For exemple, if you have two lists :
+For exemple, with two lists :
 ```
 # Will only run on odd days:
 0 0 1-31/2 * * wpwatcher --conf wpwatcher.conf wp_sites_1.conf --quiet